acoustic-content-samples/sample-article-create/README.md

 # sample-article-create
 This is a sample of a custom web application for creating new "Article" content items with images in IBM Watson Content Hub (WCH).
+It also includes an example of how to update an existing content item which is in ready state.

 This sample shows:
 * Authenticating to the Watson Content Hub and calling APIs that require authentication.